madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 That's it.
 We just proved some order theoretic properties.

-The ergonomics of this process is lacking.
+The ergonomics of this process are lacking.
 Errors are not a productive way to interact with typed holes.
 Inspecting terms and their types available at a given hole without clutter would be useful, but GHC spits 50 lines per hole and very little of that is helpful.
 There isn't much help with crafting the proof either.